 One of the best sleeping pads for your backcountry adventure is the, which impressed us with its warmth and comfort while still weighing less than a pound.
 It can be noisy when you shift positions, though, so not everyone will get a good night’s rest with the Neoair XLite.

 This is why we’ve spent more than 400 hours testing the best sleeping pads, not just from Therm-a-Rest, but from a variety of the top manufacturers.
 We’ve slept with them on the ground, rested with them on a bunk, and curled up with them in a hammock before making our recommendations.
 If Neoair XLite isn’t your cup of tea, there are plenty of other sleeping pads on our list that rival our top pick.

 At a glance

-Who’s it for: Weekend backpackers who don’t mind paying a little extra for a 3-season sleeping pad that’s comfortable, warm, and packs down to fit in a backpack.
+Who it’s for: Weekend backpackers who don’t mind paying a little extra for a three-season sleeping pad that’s comfortable, warm, and packs down to fit in a backpack.

 Why we picked the Therm-a-Rest NeoAir XLite: